Where to Skate: Roller Rinks

 wollmanrinknyc.com

 Famous for ice skating during the winter, this rink was for many years converted to roller use spring through autumn.
 But with the decline in popularity of inline skating, they stopped doing so for close to 20 years, instead turning the rink into a mini-amusement park during the warm weather months.
-In 2022, they gave it a shot with a return to roller/inline skating during the summer, but for 2023 it looks it's been turned into a pickleball venue.
+In 2022, they gave it a shot with a return to roller/inline skating during the summer, but in 2023 it was a pickleball venue.

 Brooklyn